2018 Mazda CX-3 Maxx

 Warranty and servicing

-Mazda offers a three-year/unlimited-kilometre warranty in Australia, with lifetime capped service pricing.
+Mazda offers a three-year/unlimited-mileage warranty, with lifetime capped service pricing.

 Service intervals are every 12 months or 10,000km, whichever comes first.
 The first five service intervals will cost $286 and $314 alternating between the two, however every 40,000km there’s an extra $200 to replace the cabin air filter and brake fluid.
 All in all, quite reasonable pricing, even through a dealer.